FERAL SWINE DAMAGE MANAGEMENT: A NATIONAL APPROACH

 Figure 1.
 Change in distribution of feral swine from 1982 to 2012.

-What alternatives and environmental issues are being evaluated?
+What alternatives and environmental issues were evaluated?

 Alternative 3.
 Baseline APHIS FSDM Program.
-This alternative emphasizes baseline operational capacity to maximize the abilities of the APHIS-WS State programs to build infrastructure and offer cost-share opportunities to address feral swine damage in States, Territories and Tribal lands with feral swine.
+This alternative emphasized baseline operational capacity to maximize the abilities of the APHIS-WS State programs to build infrastructure and offer cost-share opportunities to address feral swine damage in States, Territories and Tribal lands with feral swine.